verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Drunk with pleasure on violence
 - [ ] Sacrificial at chess.
 - [ ] Fiddling while Rome burns.
+- [ ] The more you try to be someone else, the more you find yourself standing in the way.